 - And more

-Given that many of these issues can lead to further problems such as gum disease and tooth decay, you could even say that braces are key to avoiding tooth loss down the line.
+Given that many of these issues can lead to further problems such as gum disease and tooth decay, you could even say that they are key to avoiding tooth loss down the line.

 Here at Aspen Dental, we provide braces to customers across Denver, Colorado, and beyond, and our team is on hand to help you understand your options and which would be best for your needs.
 Most commonly, our patients choose between clear and traditional braces.
 Here, we’re going to consider clear braces vs traditional braces so that you can get an idea of which side of the fence you fall on.